dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 }
 ```

-We can use it to change the icon and label of each of the three buttons individually or even hide them.
-Below is an example that sets a custom label and image icon for the "retake" button and hides the "share" button:
+This property ca **change the icon and label** of each of the three buttons individually in the `DocumentResultView` or even **hide the buttons*.
+Below is an example that sets a custom label and image icon for the "Retake" button, and hides the "Share" button:

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({